The following packages are user-contributed and were up-to-date at the time of writing:

 The easiest way to install vdirsyncer at this point would be to run:

-pip install --user --ignore-installed vdirsyncer
+pip3 install -v --user --ignore-installed vdirsyncer

 --useris to install without root rights (into your home directory)

 --ignore-installedis to work around Debian’s potentially broken packages (see Requests-related ImportErrors).
+You can try to omit it if you run into other problems related to certificates, for example.

 This method has a major flaw though: Pip doesn’t keep track of the files it